catie-aq/blog-vaniila/_i18n/en/_posts/2023-06-27-Question_answering.md

 - Illuin's model uses only one dataset, i.e. 26,108 questions/answers (including 2,189 test questions/answers). <br>
 - Etalab's model uses three, i.e. around 128,090 questions/answers (including 3,188 test questions/answers), including the French-SQuAD, which is of poor quality, and PIAF version 1.1, containing 7,570 questions/answers, instead of version 1.2, containing 9,225 questions/answers. <br>
 - Crédit Mutuel's uses only two sets of data, i.e. 27,754 questions/answers (including 3,188 test questions/answers). <br>
-Secondly, all the data used in these models is based solely on the SQuAD 1.0 methodology, which requires the answer to the question to be found in the context text. <br>
+Secondly, all the data used in these models is based solely on the SQuAD 1.0 methodology, which mandates that the answer to the question must be present within the context text. <br>
 Thirdly, the Crédit Mutuel model is a distilled CamemBERT.
-As such, it has fewer parameters than the others, but in return achieves lower performance.
+Consequently, it has fewer parameters compared to the other models, but in return achieves lower performance.
 If your objective is to have the smallest model possible, because you have hardware constraints for example, this model is certainly the best suited to your needs.
-However, if your objective is to have a model with the best possible performance, this model should be avoided. <br><br>
+However, if your aim is to achieve the best possible performance, it is advisable to avoid this model. <br><br>

-With these limitations in mind, we have developed our own model at CATIE: QAmembert.
-This uses all the quality data available in open-source, is based on new data in order to adopt the SQuAD 2.0 methodology, and offers a base and a large version of the model freely in open-source: <a href="https://huggingface.co/CATIE-AQ/QAmembert">https://huggingface.co/CATIE-AQ/QAmembert</a> and <a href="https://huggingface.co/CATIE-AQ/QAmembert-large">https://huggingface.co/CATIE-AQ/QAmembert-large</a>. <br>
+Keeping these limitations in consideration, we have created our own model at CATIE, known as QAmembert.
+QAmembert leverages all the high-quality open-source data, incorporates new data to adhere to the SQuAD 2.0 methodology, and provides both a base and a large version of the model freely available in open-source: <a href="https://huggingface.co/CATIE-AQ/QAmembert">https://huggingface.co/CATIE-AQ/QAmembert</a> and <a href="https://huggingface.co/CATIE-AQ/QAmembert-large">https://huggingface.co/CATIE-AQ/QAmembert-large</a>. <br>
-Specifically, we used : <br>
+In particular, we used : <br>
 </p>

 <table>